arnaudvericel/BottleNex/README.md

 ## Installation:

-To make the executable "bottlenew", make sure you have the g++ compiler and type:
+To make the executable "bottlenex", make sure you have the g++ compiler and type:

 ```
 make all